syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/resizing.md

 # Ribbon Resizing

-When resizing the Ribbon, you have control over how the items behave in terms of their size preservation.
+The Ribbon effectively resizes the ribbon elements while being resized.
+It extends when the ribbon size is increased and collapses when the ribbon size is decreased.
+The resizing can be performed in both the classic and simplified modes.

+By default, the ribbon elements are resized based on the group size with larger groups collapsing first, later the medium and small sized items.

 ## Defining items allowed size

-You can utilize the [allowedSizes](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#allowedsizes) property to maintain a specific size for an item regardless of resizing.
-By configuring `allowedSizes` for an item, you restrict its size to the specified option, preserving its size even when the Ribbon is being resized.
+The [allowedSizes](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#allowedsizes) property is used to maintain a constant size for an item when being resized.
+You can limit an items size by specifying its `allowedSizes` which keeps the size constant even when the Ribbon is being resized.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}